zuoxunwu/UFHmmPhysicsTools/README.md

         -I PhysicsTools.UFHmmPhysicsTools.analyzers.<your-analyzer> <your-analyzer>
 ```

+## Producers
+Producers are similar to analyzers in structure but are used to produce skimmed root files to be used in future analyzers.

+The structure of a producer module comes in two main parts:
+* `beginJob()`
+    * Initialize branches and add them to `self`
+    * `self.out.branch('branchName', 'type')`

+* `analyze()`
+    * Initialize collections, perform selections, fill branches

+The producers are run the same way as analyzers but an output file will created with the filename `*Skim.root`.

 ## Helpers
-Helper classes are stored in `python/helpers` directory and are used as imported classes for analyzers.
+Helper classes are stored in `python/helpers` directory and are used as imported classes for analyzers or producers.
 These files handle object selections, trigger selections, and event selections.
-They are meant to act as an organized scaffolding used in your analyzer.
+They are meant to act as an organized scaffolding used in your analyzer or producer.

-Note that after each helper class has been made, the repo must be recompiled so they can be imported into your analyzer.
+Note that after each helper class has been made, the repo must be recompiled so they can be imported into your other modules using,
 ```
 scram b -j8
 ```

-##Producers

 ## Plotting
 After running the analyzer and retrieving the output histograms, `plotter.py` can be used to stack, stylize, and export the plots from multiple root files to PDF format.